Union Jack Club

 The Union Jack Club is a private members club in central London, England, for enlisted / non-commissioned (other ranks) serving and veteran members of the His Majesty's Armed Forces and their families.
-Located adjacent to London Waterloo railway station, in central London's South Bank, the club has over 260 rooms for accommodation (singles, twins, doubles, fully accessible, family, suite and flats), restaurant, bar, small library, and a full range of meeting and banqueting rooms which can be hired by the public.
+Located adjacent to London Waterloo railway station, in central London's South Bank, the club has over 266 rooms for accommodation (singles, twins, doubles, fully accessible, family, suite and flats), a restaurant, a bar, small library, and a full range of meeting and banqueting rooms, which can be hired by the public.
+The Union Jack Club also organises an extensive annual programme of events for its members, including military talks, battlefield tours, masterclasses, day trips, and summer schools.

 The club's main entrance is in Sandell Street, off Waterloo Road, opposite Waterloo East railway station.
 Many guest bedrooms and meeting rooms are on the upper floors, with views over London.

 History

 The idea for the club came from Ethel McCaul, a Royal Red Cross nurse who served in field hospitals during the South African War at the start of the 20th century.
-She noted that while officers enjoyed membership of various gentlemen's clubs in London, no equivalent existed for enlisted personnel and they therefore used public houses and inns of varying repute.
+She noted that while officers enjoyed membership of various gentlemen's clubs in London, no equivalent existed for enlisted personnel, and they therefore used public houses and inns of varying repute.
+The initial sum of £60,000 was raised at various galas and functions.
+Any donor giving £100 could name a room.
+Sir Arthur Conan Doyle took the opportunity to endow the "Lady Conan Doyle Room" with his contribution.
+Members of the royal family attended a benefit concert at the Royal Albert Hall.